whitelizard/extended-ds-client/README.md

 ### `addEntry`

 An alternative way to add entries to a deepstream list, that **prevents duplicates**.

+See also above method `record.p.addToList` that utilizes this one.

 ```javascript
 import { addEntry } from 'extended-ds-client';